pjflanagan/digital-resume/_todo/sci-fi.md

 - [ ] Minority Report -> get that triangle symbol somewhere
 - [ ] The Dispossessed
 - [ ] Mars Express -> a robot beam?
+- [ ] Stray video game -> some really good blueprints here and that little robot is very cute

 - [ ] Kurt Vonnegut
 - [ ] Arca